jichengyue/Rulez/README.md

     rake rulez:install:migrations
     rake db:migrate
     ```
-    This installs the migrations and creates the tables required to make the engine working.
+    This installs the migrations and creates the tables the engine requires.

   * Seeds:
     ```